laanp/Icarus_Mods_Separated/laanp-PetesMiningKit_Readme.md

 ## Known Bugs/Issues/Notes - As of this current release.
 ### "Pete's Mining Kit"
-For some reason there is a "Komodo Bite" modifier state showing, when you hover over the "Pete's Ore Extractor" with your mouse cursor.
+For some reason there is a "Komodo Bite" modifier state showing, when you hover over the "Pete's Ore Extractor" and "Pete's Ice Borer" with your mouse cursor.
 This does not affect the player, and can be ignored.
-Deep-mining drill will function at higher speeds.
+All drills will function at higher speeds.

 ## Installation Details